Difficulty

 • very productive

-Surh Anor is the most productive "hardy" pomegranate available in the US and it currently appears to be the most well-liked in terms of quality (when it is strictly compared to them).
+Surh Anor is the most productive "hardy" pomegranate available in the US, and when it is strictly compared to the more cold hardy varieties, it currently appears to be the most well-liked in terms of quality.

 Sverkhranniy